interNFT/nft-rfc/nft_rfc_009.md

 specification---apply to the properties of this DID document, which makes it an IID document.

-IID subjects are always on-chain asset like Non-Fungible Tokens.
+IID subjects are always on-chain assets, such as Non-Fungible Tokens.
 Authenticating on a token\'s behalf is taken to indicate proof-of-ownership.
 Since most on-chain assets already employ some form of cryptographic proof-of-control for exercising ownership rights, an